dart-lang/site-www/src/tools/emacs.md

   pressing the tab key.
 * [LSP-Mode][lsp-mode] adds IDE-like features to Dart mode.
-Features like helpers, auto-complete, error listing and other typical feature that you expect from an IDE.
-(Requires SDK).
+Features like helpers, auto-complete, error listing and other typical feature that you expect from an IDE (Requires SDK).
+  In the setup below, this is replaced with a minimum [LSP-Dart][lsp-dart] which only adds LSP support for Dart language.

 {{site.alert.note}} [Yasnippet-Snippets][yas-snippets] is a general snippet
 package containing a limited collection of the most common snippets.